vesmaybevesper/substrate/README.md

 ## Substrate
-A Port of [Bedrodium](https://modrinth.com/mod/bedrodium) by kirillirik
+A fork of [Bedrodium](https://modrinth.com/mod/bedrodium) by kirillirik

 Minecraft mod (for FabricMC).